Police Officer Hiring Process – Oral Board Interview

 Some department will offer the oral board interview to any applicant who applies for the job and is determined as meeting the minimum qualifications.
 There are other departments who only offer the oral board interview to those that have passed the written exam.

-Get some Simple Tips to Pass the Oral Board Interview
+Tips to Pass the Oral Board Interview

 Sign-up below and we will send you a series of tips that will not only help you pass the Oral Board Interview, but teach you how to Get a Top Score.